DontBelieveMe/Stack/README.md

   - Some of the operations are parsed and performed at 'run-time'.
 This isn't good. (`jump` and `ifeq`)
 - stack.c and stack.h on the other hand I think are quite good.
 But again, that might just be me.

+###
+- There are also some quite serious limitations.
+  - Only integers can be pushed and handled by the stack.
+  - Macros are cannot be changed (as they are swapped out at 'compile-time') and this means that they cannot be used as variables to keep track of changing values.
+For example counters.
+  -
 ## Using Stack
 Currently there are 12 operations
 ```